The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Rafael Llinas serves as the Director of Neurology at the Johns Hopkins Bayview Medical Center.
 His clinical interests include acute stroke treatments, neurovascular imaging and migraine as related to cerebrovascular disease.
 He also serves as the associate director of the neurology residency program.
 He was instrumental in establishing the Johns Hopkins Bayview Medical Center Stroke Center.
 In 2005, in recognition of the Stroke Centers organizational efforts in stroke care, the institution was granted certification as a Primary Stroke Center by the Joint Commission on Accreditation of Healthcare Organizations.
 Dr. Llinas primary areas of research interests include diffusion-perfusion imaging of stroke, intravenous and intra-arterial thrombolysis for stroke, education of physicians and nurses in stroke identification and stroke care, stroke units and stroke centers.
 Dr. Rafael Llinas received his medical degree from the New York University School of Medicine.
 He completed a medical internship at the Boston City Hospital and was a neurology resident in the Harvard-Longwood neurology training program.
 Following his residency, he was a stroke and cerebrovascular disease fellow for two years at Beth Israel Hospital, Harvard University.
 Dr. Llinas is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-His top areas of expertise are Stroke, Cerebral Amyloid Angiopathy, Siderosis, Thrombectomy, and Gastrostomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Cerebral Amyloid Angiopathy, Siderosis, Thrombectomy, and Gastrostomy.
+Dr. Llinas is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures